qgp-w4rhead/CashEndar/gameplan.md

 the next one would be : 24th

-Add a "Resupply" button (Depicted as "+1") that allows to add the current date to the "last-purchase-section" for this item
+- [x] Add a "Resupply" button (Depicted as "+1") that allows to add the current date to the "last-purchase-section" for this item

-When clicking the + button and no days are selected, the default behaviour should be to open the modal to add a payment for the current day, not the first of each month
+- [x] When clicking the + button and no days are selected, the default behaviour should be to open the modal to add a payment for the current day, we can do so by selecting the day in question instead of the first

-Don't close the modal when the resupply button is clicked
+- [x] Don't close the modal when the resupply button is clicked

+- [X] The amount of Portions should be equal to the amount of estimated portions X [times] the amount of purchase in the last purchase/resupply section.

+- [X] The amount of portions should go down by the depletion rate

-Instead of using the "Amount" field and refreshing it dynamically, make a new "Total Amount" field that will be in the "Last Purchase" section t
+Instead of using the "Amount" field and refreshing it dynamically, make a new "Total Amount" field that will be in the "Last Purchase" section

 Nitpicks